JetBrains logo

 Roman Provazník

-Head of Product Engineering, Ciklum Western Europe
+Head of Product Engineering, Ciklum Czech Republic & Slovakia

 Andrii Rublov